Do babysitters have to pay taxes? UPDATED: 2025

 Examples of independent contractors who file a 1099 are freelancers or someone who does a one-off gig for a business.
 Nannies and babysitters cannot be hired as independent contractors.

-Independent contractors can be given a 1099 form by clients for whom they do work.
+Independent contractors can fill out a W-9 form and give to clients for whom they do work, and then in return at the end of the year they get a 1099 form tallying up their payments for the year instead of a W-2.
 This means that the independent contractor handles their own taxes completely and the person hiring their services pays a full amount without taking anything out.
 Examples of this are freelancers or someone who does a one-off gig for a business.
+This type of employment does not apply to nannies and babysitters.

 Nannies and babysitters cannot be hired as independent contractors.